RobertoRoos/sawIntuitiveResearchKitWiki/Controller-Boxes.md

 ## Power

+The power LED logic is controlled by the two boards mounted on the front panel of the controllers.
+The details can be found on [WPI page from the ISI Research Wiki](https://research.intusurg.com/index.php/DVRK:GroupPages:WPI#User_Guides).
 The LEDs are:
 * Logic: power used for the FPGA board, i.e. on board computing/logic
 * Rail A/B: power supplies used for motor control (see details above).
 MTM controllers have two different motor power supplies so the Rail A and B LEDs are meaningful, PSM, ECM and SUJ controllers use a single motor power supply so the only meaningfull LED is Rail A.  Rail A/B, i.e. motor power, can be turned on/off using a PC and need the [safety chain](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP) to be closed.